RamanaRaj7/loginwatcher/README.md

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/RamanaRaj7/loginwatcher)

+if you find it intresting a ⭐️ on GitHub would mean a lot!

 A lightweight macOS utility that monitors login attempts and triggers custom scripts on successful or failed authentication events and sleep and wake up events too like sleepwatcher.

 ## Features